Skip to Content

 • Exposure to energy-inefficient real estate assets.

-Why Did Investors Pour Money Into Article 8 Funds in Q1?
+Why Did Investors Pour Money Into Article 8 Funds?

 Chart showing the net flows into Article 8, Article 9, and Article 6 funds per asset class.

-Source: Morningstar Direct.
-Data as of March 2024.
-Based on SFDR data collected from prospectuses on 98% of funds available for sale in the EU, excluding money market funds, funds of funds, and feeder funds.
+Source: Morningstar Direct as of September 2024.
+Based on SFDR data from prospectuses on 98% of funds available for sale in the EU, excluding money market funds, funds of funds, and feeder funds.

-How Many Article 8 Funds Launched in 2023?
+How Many New Article 8 Funds Launched Last Quarter?

 Quarterly number of fund launches.
-Source: Morningstar Direct.
-Data as of March 2024.
+Source: Morningstar Direct as of September 2024.
 Based on SFDR data collected from prospectuses on 98% of funds available for sale in the EU, excluding money market funds, funds of funds, and feeder funds.

 Over One-Third of Article 8 Funds Target No Sustainable Investments

-The amended MiFID II directive requires financial intermediaries to consider clients’ sustainability preferences when conducting suitability assessments.
-If clients express interest in making sustainable investments, financial intermediaries have to accommodate.
+The amended MiFID II directive requires financial intermediaries to consider clients’ sustainability preferences when assessing suitability.
+If clients express interest in sustainable investments, they must accommodate.

-As of March 2024, Morningstar had collected EET data on 74% of all share classes in the scope of MiFID II.
-These represent 21,356 funds, including 10,778 Article 8 funds.
+The European ESG template, or EET, supports this process.
+As of September 2024, Morningstar had collected EET data on 75.4% of all share classes in the scope of MiFID II.
+These represent 22,612 funds, including 11,475 Article 8 funds.

 Morningstar Direct covers key European ESG template data points, including:

-• EU SFDR minimum or planned sustainable investments, representing the minimum percentage of portfolio investments that are deemed sustainable but are not taxonomy-aligned.
+• SFDR minimum or planned sustainable investments.
+This represents the minimum percentage of portfolio investments deemed sustainable but not taxonomy-aligned.

-• EU SFDR minimum or planned taxonomy-aligned sustainable investments, representing the minimum percentage of the portfolio that is aligned with the EU Taxonomy.
+• SFDR minimum or planned taxonomy-aligned sustainable investments.
+This represents the minimum percentage of the portfolio that aligns with the EU Taxonomy.

 Go Deeper Into Article 8 and 9 Funds

-For a more detailed breakdown, the full report covers:
+For a more detailed breakdown, download the Article 8 and 9 research report.
+The full report covers:

 • Top 20 asset managers by Article 8 fund assets.